Taking part in clinical research

 What trials are underway in the UK?

-We also publicise opportunities in our member magazine Sideview or on our website and social media.
+We regularly publicise opportunities to take part in research in our member magazine Sideview or on our website and social media.
+Signing up to our monthly e-newsletter will make sure you don’t miss the latest developments.